nballou/gaming-confounds/ms.typ

 Second, as highlighted above, confounds represent just one element of wider and more complicated causal webs.
 We encourage further work to not just validate or refute these potential confounds, but to carefully explore the other contributing factors in these causal webs---specific exposures and mediators @BallouEtAl2024How, colliders @LampMacKinnon2024Correcting, differentiated wellbeing outcomes @HutaWaterman2014Eudaimonia, and so on.

-Third, our sample is unlikely to be representative of the general population.
+Third, our sample was not intended and is unlikely to be representative of the general population.
 The sample here consists of highly-engaged adult Xbox players (median daily playtime: 2.1 hours) and is majority male (79%); lesser-engaged gaming populations may be less likely to exhibit changes to their gaming behavior in response to third variables (e.g., because they are more likely to use other activities as a coping mechanism for stress).
 We encourage comparative work with other groups of players (e.g., different ages, platforms, or geographic regions) to understand how confounding might operate differently.

 = Conclusion

 Though these findings reveal the challenges of drawing definitive causal conclusions from observational data about gaming, they also offer promising avenues for advancing the field.
-By systematically identifying relevant confounders, researchers can refine their methodological approaches and develop more robust theories of gaming's influence on wellbeing.
+By systematically identifying relevant confounders, researchers can refine their methodological approaches and theories of gaming's influence on wellbeing.
 With causality at the fore, the field's push towards richer data and stronger study designs (see e.g., #npc(<EgamiEtAl2024Causal>)) can fulfill our collective aim to optimize gaming experiences for players, promote wellbeing, and guide evidence-based policy.

 #set heading(numbering: none)
 = Data Availability